 Begin assembling the wind chime by cutting the length of the cord that will complement the length of the wind chime when it is completed.
 For this project, my cord was cut to 36 inches long.
 This allowed me to have a lot of extra cord at the end that was easy to trim off at the end.

-Thread the cord through the charm (in this case, the clay necklace pendant) and slide it to the middle of the cord.
+Thread the cord through the charm (in this case, the clay necklace pendant) and slide it into the middle of the cord.
 Collect both ends together and then add both ends of the cord through a large bead told the charm in place.

 Wrap a piece of tape around the ends of the cord to make them easier to thread through the bead if necessary.
-Tie a knot just above the wooden bead, loosely, and measure where the bottom terracotta pot will sit.
+Tie a knot just above the wooden bead loosely, and measure where the bottom terracotta pot will sit.

 Put both ends of the cord through the hole in the bottom of the smallest terracotta pot and hold up the cord to see how it hangs.
 If you’re happy with the height and sound when you wiggle it a little bit then you can continue onto the next step.